 All of which cycle back to hunger.

-Of the planet’s nearly 7 billion humans, roughly 1 billion people are malnourished and 6 million children starve to death every year- that's more than 6,000 children every day, or 250 every hour.
-(18) Feeding half of the world's edible grain crop to farm animals is a grossly inefficient use of protein, and it also imperils impoverished communities where food and natural resources are already scarce and families cannot afford to feed and provide water to farm animals.
+- Feeding most of the world’s edible grain crop to farmed animals is a grossly inefficient use of protein.
+It imperils impoverished communities where food and natural resources are already scarce, and families cannot afford to feed and provide water to farm animals.

-Food insecurity also affects farm workers, from the laborers that grow and pick our produce to the ones that work on factory farms and even in slaughterhouses.
-Despite the pivotal role these workers play in the stability of our food system, many of them work in unsafe conditions every day in exchange for a salary far below the national poverty level.
+- Food insecurity affects farm workers too, from the laborers that grow and pick produce to the ones who work on farms and even in slaughterhouses.
+Despite the pivotal, necessary role these people play in the stability of our food system, many of them work in unsafe conditions every day in exchange for a salary far below the national poverty level.
 Often, the workers cannot afford the very food they help produce.
+(54)

 Could veganism help end world hunger?